Sciatic Pain Relief Center in Austin

 What is Sciatica?

-The sciatic nerve branches off from the spinal cord at the lumbar spine and sacrum.
-As nerve roots exit the spinal cord in the lumbar spine and sacral region, they travel downward through our buttocks, the back of our thighs, through our legs, and into our feet.
-The sciatic nerve controls the muscles in the back of our knees and lower legs.
-It also is responsible for detecting sensations in the back of the thigh, the calf, and the bottoms of the feet.
+The sciatic nerve is the thickest and longest nerve in your body.
+It branches off from the spinal cord at the lumbar spine and sacrum, and, as the nerve roots exit the spinal cord, travels downward through our buttocks, the back of our thighs, through our legs, and into our feet.
+If this nerve is compressed or inflamed, a painful condition called sciatica can result.

 Diagnosis